Last updated on October 8, 2020 by Dan Nanni

 If you would like to use LaTeX on Ubuntu or Debian, you can install Tex Live, which is the default TeX distribution on such systems.

-To install Tex Live, do the following, which will install bare essential TeX-related programs.
+To install Tex Live, run the following.
+This will install bare essential TeX-related programs.

-In addition to the above, you will probably want to install extra macro packages and LaTex fonts in order to write up a decent article.
+In addition to bare minimum Tex programs, you will probably want to install extra macro packages and LaTex fonts in order to write up a decent article.